Michigan attorney explains specific loss benefits under workers’ comp and how much should be paid for amputation.

 Potential legal issues

 Specific loss benefits are supposed to be paid consecutively and not concurrently.
-This means that if you lose two fingers in a workplace accident, you should receive 38 weeks of wage loss for the first finger and then another 33 weeks of wage loss for the second finger.
+This means that if you lose two fingers in a workplace accident, according to the schedule loss of use chart, you should receive 38 weeks of wage loss for the first finger and then another 33 weeks of wage loss for the second finger.

-Another issue is when the insurance company does follow the workers’ compensation injury chart which results in them not paying the correct number of weeks based upon where the amputation occurred.
+Another issue is when the insurance company does follow the schedule loss of use chart (workers’ compensation injury chart) which results in them not paying the correct number of weeks based upon where the amputation occurred.
 For instance, the loss of the first phalange of any finger, shall be equal to the loss of half of that finger, and compensation shall be half of the amount specified above.
 The loss of more than one phalange should be considered as the loss of the entire finger.

 Injured workers who have an amputation can get additional wage loss benefits if they continue to be disabled after the minimum number of weeks have been paid.
 Wage loss benefits could be owed under a theory of general disability.
-Do not let the insurance company get away with just paying the minimum amount owed to you from the workers’ compensation injury chart above.
-Call an experienced workers’ comp attorney to find out about your legal rights and the maximum benefits payable.
+Do not let the insurance company get away with just paying the minimum amount owed to you from the schedule loss of use chart (workers’ compensation injury) chart above.
+Call an experienced workers’ comp attorney to find out about your legal rights and the maximum specific loss benefits payable.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.